SCUBSRGroup/BinaryDatabase/Paper/Fuzzing/papers/Digtool-A-Virtualization-Based-Framework-for-Detecting-Kernel-Vulnerabilities.md

----
-title: 'Digtool: A Virtualization-Based Framework for Detecting Kernel Vulnerabilities'
+# Digtool: A Virtualization-Based Framework for Detecting Kernel Vulnerabilities
-date: 2019-02-15 15:53:36
-tags:
-- 内核
-- fuzzing
-- USENIX'17
-- 2017年
-categories:
-- 论文
-- fuzzing
----

 # Abstract